 Have a Wedding You Can Afford

-Only invite guests that you would want at your wedding even if they showed up empty handed.
+Only invite guests that you would want at your wedding even if they showed up without wooden watches for the groomsmen.
 Don’t rely on your guests gifts to fund your wedding costs.
 When you think about your guest list in this manner, you will 1.
 Decrease the number of guests making your wedding less costly 2.
 Not get upset and ruin a relationship when your favorite uncle doesn’t hand you a toaster.
 On your wedding day you should be focused on being surrounded by your best friends and closest family members, not on tallying up who got you the biggest gift and how much of your wedding costs have been covered.

 Plan Your Wedding Together